 Darkening of the Areolas

-If you are pregnant, you have three options to consider.
-You could choose parenting, adoption, or abortion.
-You may find it helpful to talk with someone about all these options.
+If you anxious you may find it helpful to talk with someone.
 Remember, our counsellors are here for you from 8 a.m. to midnight to assist you in this time of decisions.

-Note: Pregnancy Helpline India and our network of participating life care organizations offer peer counselling and accurate information about all pregnancy options; however, we do not offer or refer for abortion services.
+Note: Pregnancy Helpline India and our network of participating life care organizations offer peer counselling and accurate information about all pregnancy related queries; however.
 The information presented on this website is intended for general education purposes only and should not be relied upon as a substitute for medical advice.